Dhanvantree

 Late Fees and Penalties for GST Non-Compliance

-• Interest: 18% per annum on late tax payments
+• Interest: 18% per annum on the net tax liability paid after the due date.

 Benefits of Timely GST Filing